emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 	This will pass ``-v`` to *Clang*, and also enable ``EMCC_DEBUG`` (this gets intermediate files for the compiler’s various stages).
 It will also run Emscripten's internal sanity checks on the toolchain, etc.

-	.. tip:: ``./emcc -v`` is a useful tool for diagnosing errors.
+	.. tip:: ``emcc -v`` is a useful tool for diagnosing errors.
 It works with or without other arguments.

 .. _emcc-clear-cache: